Why The Cyber Defense Megatrend Is A Huge Opportunity For Profits

 The stakes are high.

 Just ask Colonial Pipeline.
-The privately-held energy infrastructure company was crippled by a cyber-attack last year.
+The privately-held energy infrastructure company was crippled by a cyber-attack in 2021.
 Hackers needed only a single password (there was no multi-factor authentication) to take control of the company’s operations.

 Colonial’s pipelines carry over 100 million gallons of gasoline, diesel fuel, and other products per day across a network stretching from Texas to New York.
 The ransomware attack triggered the first shut-down in company history, leading to fuel shortages up and down the east coast.
 The FBI has since determined the perpetrators were linked to a Russian cyber-crime group known as Darkside.
 Colonial complied with their demands and forked over more than $4 million to regain control.